 2.1.2.
-Creating a New OpenShift Container Platform Project
+Create a New OpenShift 3 Project

-To create a new OpenShift Container Platform project:
+To create a new OpenShift 3 project:

-- 1. In the OpenShift Explorer view, right-click the connection and click New $\rightarrow$ Project. - 2.
+- 1. In the OpenShift Explorer view, right-click the connection and click New \rightarrow Project. - 2.
 In the Create OpenShift Project window:

 - a.
 In the Project Name field, type a name for the project.
 Project names must be alphanumeric and can contain the character "-" but must not begin or end with this character. - b.
 In the Display Name field, type a display name for the project.
-This name is used as the display name for your project in the OpenShift Explorer view and on the OpenShift Container Platform web console after the project is created. - c.
+This name is used as the display name for your project in the OpenShift Explorer view and on the OpenShift web console after the project is created. - c.
 In the Description field, type a description of the project. - 3.
 Click Finish.

-Result : The project is listed in the OpenShift Explorer view, under the relevant connection.
+Result: The project is listed in the OpenShift Explorer view, under the relevant connection.

 2.1.3.
-Creating a New OpenShift Container Platform Application
+Create a New OpenShift 3 Application

-Use the New OpenShift Application wizard to create OpenShift Container Platform applications from default or custom templates.
+Use the New OpenShift Application wizard to create OpenShift applications from default or custom templates.
 Using a template to create an application is useful because the same template can be used to create multiple similar applications with different or identical configurations for each of them.

-To learn more about using and creating templates with OpenShift Container Platform, see Templates.
+To learn more about using and creating templates with OpenShift 3, see Using Templates with OpenShift 3.

-- 1. In the OpenShift Explorer view, right-click the connection and click $New \rightarrow Application$ . - 2.
-If required, in the New OpenShift Application wizard, sign into your OpenShift Container Platform server using the Basic protocol (username and password) or the OAuth protocol (token) and click Next. - 3.
+- In the OpenShift Explorer view, right-click the connection and click New → Application. - If required, in the New OpenShift Application wizard, sign into your OpenShift server using the Basic protocol (username and password) or the OAuth protocol (token) and click Next. - 3.
 In the Select Template window, click the Server application source tab.